Studying Podiatry at Salford

-Our Human Performance Lab contains almost every type of physiological, performance analysis and biomechanical testing equipment, including a 30-metre sprint track with inbuilt force platforms, motion capture systems, blood and gas analysis equipment and speed guns.
+Our Human Performance Lab contains almost every type of physiological, performance analysis and biomechanical testing equipment.
+This includes a 30-metre sprint track with in-built force platforms, motion capture systems, blood and gas analysis equipment and speed guns.
 Take a 360 tour here.

 Did you know?

 You will start your clinical practice within six weeks of starting the course within our own in-house clinic.
-Your practice will develop throughout your time with us, one day per week in NHS clinics and then during longer periods of work placements in your final year.
+Your practice will develop throughout your time with us - one day per week in NHS clinics and then for longer periods of time during work placements in your final year.

 How is contact time on the Podiatry course structured?

-BSc Hons Podiatry consists of three days contact time per week.
-In terms of placements, we organise all the placements for you and they are within the three day structure, except in the final year when there is a block placement of five weeks.
+BSc (Hons) Podiatry consists of three days contact time per week.
+In terms of placements, we organise all the placements for you and they fall within the three day structure, except in the final year when there is a block placement of five weeks.